Rayllienstery/TMNavigation/README.md

 - Full SwiftUI and Observation support
 - Easy integration with DI containers (e.g., Factory)

+## Core API

+- `append(_ waypoint: Waypoint)`: Navigates to a new destination by adding a waypoint to the navigation stack.
+- `navigateBack()`: Navigates back by removing the last destination from the stack (if not empty).
+- `navigateToRoot()`: Navigates to the root by clearing the entire navigation stack.

 ## Installation

 Add TMNavigation as a Swift Package dependency in Xcode or via `Package.swift`: